anonymous1037/anonymous_porject_for_cvpr2019_1037/README.md

 # Anonymous project for CVPR 2019 submission #1037

 We first release all codes and configurations for image hashing.
-Codes and configutations for video hasing will be release in the future.
+Codes and configutations for video hashing will be released in the future.

 ## Prerequisties